snjo/ScreenShotTool/readme.txt

 Window capture

 Captures the active window.
-Saves to file or copies to clipboard based on options (Options > Modes: Window)
+Save to file, open in Editor or copy to clipboard based on options (Options > Modes: Window)

 --------------------------------------------------------------------------------------

 Screen capture

 Captures the screen the mouse cursor is currently in.
-Saves to file or copies to clipboard based on options (Options > Modes: Screen)
+Save to file, open in Editor or copy to clipboard based on options (Options > Modes: Window)

 --------------------------------------------------------------------------------------

 All Screens capture

 Captures all screen in a single image.
-Saves to file or copies to clipboard based on options (Options > Modes: All Screens)
+Save to file, open in Editor or copy to clipboard based on options (Options > Modes: Window)

 --------------------------------------------------------------------------------------